Mawdac/lookingglass-automation-challenge/README.md

 ---

-## Running the test
+## Running Tests

+There are 2 tests in this automation suite: `test1.spec.ts` and `test2.spec.ts`

+> `test1.spec.ts` is the hackerrank automation challenge original test case.

+> `test2.spec.ts` uses the same functionality from test 1 except it adds different products and uses many of the same page-object functions.

-The test is configured to run through npm's default test command, so all you need to do is open a terminal in the project folder and run:
+The tests are configured to run through npm's default test command, so all you need to do is open a terminal in the project folder and run:
 ```bash
 npm test
 ```